jim-schwoebel/allie/augmentation/image_augmentation/readme.md

 ## Getting started

-Here is a way to quickly augment a file of audio files:
+Here is a way to quickly augment a file of image files:
 ```
 cd ~
 cd allie/features/image_augmentation